pingcap/docs/functions-and-operators/group-by-modifier.md

 ## Use cases

 Aggregating and summarizing data from multiple columns is commonly used in OLAP (Online Analytical Processing) scenarios.
-By using the `WITH ROLLUP` modifier, you can get additional rows in the aggregated results, which display summary information in different dimensions for advanced data analysis and report generation.
+By using the `WITH ROLLUP` modifier, you can get additional rows that display super summary information from other high-level dimensions in your aggregated results.
+Then, you can use the super summary information for advanced data analysis and report generation.

 ## Prerequisites